WHAT IS ARSENIC?

 WHY CARE ABOUT MERCURY?

 Human activity has significantly increased mercury levels in the environment over the past several centuries.
 When mercury falls to the earth from the air it builds up in surface water and transforms into methylmercury--a highly potent form of mercury that accumulates in the tissues of wildlife and people.
 Methylmercury bioaccumulates, which means that it increases in concentration with each step up in the food chain.
 When people consume large amounts of fish that contain mercury, they may experience neurological and gastrointestinal problems.
-In sever cases, people may even develop Chisso-Minamata disease.
+In severe cases, people may even develop Chisso-Minamata disease.